nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## FAQ

 #### **Q**: How do I transfer my data to another Computer?
- - **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous MediBase3 home folder.<br>
+ - **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous MediBase3 home folder.

 #### **Q**: How do we open the command terminal?
  - **A**: Windows - Press `Win + R`, type `cmd` and press `Enter`.